To operate a zoo in County Durham you must first obtain a licence from us to do so.

 Before granting or refusing a license we would first consider the veterinary surgeon's report and consult with you regarding the conditions that would be attached to the licence if it were granted.

 The process for granting a licence for a zoo has a number of stages to complete which may take some time.
 However, when this authority is in receipt of a satisfactory veterinary report and in a position to grant a licence, this licence will be issued within seven working days.

-The cost of a zoo licence is £700 and is valid for four years.
-A subsequent renewal costs £625 and is valid for six years.
+The cost of a zoo licence is £740 and is valid for four years.
+A subsequent renewal costs £655 and is valid for six years.
 Re-issue of a licence within the licence period due to material changes costs £20.
 Visits to check compliance will be charged at the relevant officer hourly rate in addition to the licence fee.

 In addition to the licence fee, vets fees should they be incurred are also payable during the application process.
 Due to the variation in fees between vets and the unique work that is required to support each application, we are unable to specify costs.

 Circumstances in which a licence will not be granted

 We will not be able to grant a licence if we consider that:

 - The zoo would adversely affect the health or safety of people living near it.